MiloGill-Taylor/gym_inventory/README.md

 How to Run Locally:
 - Download repo
-- Run bundle config set --local without 'production'
+- Run "bundle config set --local without 'production'"
-- Run bundle
+- Run "bundle"
-- Run rails server
+- Run "rails server"
 - navigate to 'http://localhost:3000/' on any browser